ObelusFamily/Anythink-Market-un7w0/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_

+The first step on how to setup a local environment is to first install docker.
+Then, run `docker-compose up` on the root directory and wait till the process is done.
+After that, check the back-end and the front-end to see whether they work as intended via `http://localhost:3000/api/ping` and `http://localhost:3001/register` respectively.